Faazil/100-days-of-devops/tasks/week-12/day-81.md

 Similarly, click on the Gitea button on the top bar to access the Gitea UI.
 Login using username sarah and password Sarah_pass123.

-There is a repository named sarah/web in Gitea that is already cloned on Storage server under `/var/www/html` directory.
+A repository named sarah/web in Gitea that is already cloned on Storage server under `/var/www/html` directory.

  1. Update the content of the file index.html under the same repository to **`Welcome to xFusionCorp Industries`** and push the changes to the origin into the master branch.